MortezaBashsiz/nipovpnbash/README.md

 [~]>$ ssh-copy-id root@192.168.5.10
 ```

-A video guide on the usage can be found in [youtube](https://youtu.be/jO-1O1BJ6rE "youtube").
+A video guide usage can be found in [youtube](https://youtu.be/jO-1O1BJ6rE "youtube").
+A video guide usage For Arvan CDN can be found in [youtube](https://youtu.be/_OiNxRbjdpg "youtube").

 # How to Run
 1. Download or clone the project